MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/preview-setup-mobile-offline.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Mobile offline allows your users to use the Dynamics 365 for phones app in offline mode to interact with their data, even when they are not connected to the internet.
-The Dynamics 365 for phones app provides a rich offline experience and helps you to stay productive.
+Mobile offline allows your users to use the Dynamics 365 for phones and tablets in offline mode to interact with their data, even when they are not connected to the internet.
+The Dynamics 365 mobile app provides a rich offline experience and helps you to stay productive.
 You can use basic commands such as create, read, update, and delete when you are offline.
-Once you are back online, your changes are automatically synchronized with your Dynamics 365 for phones app.
+Once you are back online, the changes you made on the Dynamics 365 mobile app are automatically synchronized with Common Data Service.

 > [!Note]
-> - Mobile offline is only available for iOS and Android devices.
+> - Mobile offline is currently available for iOS and Android devices.
-> - To use the mobile offline feature, download the latest version of the Dynamics 365 for phones and tablet app from the app store.
+> - To use the mobile offline feature, download the latest version of the Dynamics 365 mobile app for your phone or tablet from the app store.
 For iOS, version 13.19043.32 or later is supported; for Android, version 4.3.19043.33 or later supported.

 For information on entities and corresponding commands that are available in offline mode, see [Mobile offline capabilities and limitations](mobile-offline-capabilities.md).

-To allows users to use this feature, a Dynamics 365 administrator will need to set up mobile offline for their organization.
+To allows users to use this feature, a Dynamics 365 administrator will need to set up mobile offline for their organization as outlined below.

 This offline experience uses [!INCLUDE[pn_Windows_Azure](../includes/pn-windows-azure.md)] services to periodically synchronize entities with the Dynamics 365 for phones and tablets apps so synchronized records are available when users’ mobile devices are disconnected.
 To enable mobile offline synchronization, follow the steps below.